 An aromatic bowl of Tomato bisque is one of life’s simple pleasures.
 It is a silky smooth tomato basil bisque brimming with infused flavor in every spoonful.
 This restaurant-quality soup is so easy to make with bold flavors that stand up to any grilled cheese.
 Top it off with homemade crispy croutons, and the option of smoky bacon, and this soup will elevate all your senses!

 For something a little extra special, skip the store bought package and make the easiest homemade sourdough croutons.
 They’re crispy, buttery, and seasoned with a bit of salt, parmesan, and parsley.
-You could add an easy Italian salad on the side for a larger meal also.
+You could add an easy Italian salad and/or a fresh pesto pasta salad on the side for a larger meal also.

 What is tomato bisque soup?